-Mr. Bartosik reported that he has spoken to Mr. Blair and as the agreement stands, it is easy to support as a CARF Board member, but difficult to sign as a Fair Manager.
-The document simply needs to be modified from its current form into a more balanced two-sided agreement.
-Mr. Bartosik stated that he would send his initial recommendations to Mr. Blair who could then pass them on to Ms. Grottveit.
-Mr. Korby stressed that he would like to keep the momentum of the agreement moving forward.
+Mr. Bartosik stated that he initiated the document's review with Mr. Blair and as the agreement stands, it is easy to support as a CARF Board member, but difficult to sign as a Fair Manager.
+The document simply needs to be modified from its current form into a more balanced and two-sided agreement.